ElAouane/Python_Miyagi_Func/README.md

 # Make it so you keep playing until we say: 'Sensei, I am at peace'
 # --> 'Sometimes, what heart know, head forget'

+# OUTCOME: Learned how to work with def function. and manage the control flow
+# Importing the def functions from a different folder and/or file.